Above, Hermine Bloch, geboren Kohn. Source: Werner Weissenberg, pers.archive, copyright retained

 Hermine Bloch, geb.
 Kohn: 2 August 1854 to 28 May 1942 (?)

-According to her marriage certificate, Hermine Kohn was born on 15th September 1854, in the village of Schwieben (now Świbie), which is located in what was then called Landkreis (the district of) Tost-Gleiwitz. Świbie is about 16 miles north of the city of Gliwice, and around 27 miles north-west of the regional capital of Katowice.
+Hermine Kohn was born on 15 September 1854 (Source: marriage registration document, shown below), in the village of Schwieben (now Świbie) in the Landkreis (district of) Tost-Gleiwitz. Świbie is about 16 miles north of the city of Gliwice, and around 27 miles north-west of the regional capital of Katowice.

-We need to confirm her date of birth with further research; however, in a letter from Else to Werner (written on 27th July 1939), she mentions her mother’s birthday as being on August 2nd, so it is possible that there was a ‘Jewish’ birth date and a ‘state’ birth date, which would not have been unusual at this time.
-From letters, the family clearly celebrated Hermine’s birthday on 2nd August.
+It would be helpful to be able to confirm her date of birth with further research.
+In a letter from Hermine’s daughter Else to Werner (27 July 1939), she mentions Hermine’s birthday as being on 2 August.
+In letters, the family celebrated Hermine’s birthday on 2 August.

-Hermine was married in Schwieben to Joseph Bloch on 21st February 1882: their marriage certificate is shown below.
+Hermine was married in Schwieben to Joseph Bloch on 21 February 1882.
+The marriage registration document is shown below; a translation follows.

 B. No. 8

 The two people whose signature appears below presented themselves before the Registrar for the purpose of marriage.

 Merchant Joseph Bloch of the Jewish faith born on the 25 June 1847 in Bieloschowitz [Bielszowice] in the district of Beuthen, resident of Kattowitz, son of Adolf Bloch and his wife Rosel geb.
 Cohn, resident of Kattowitz.